redhataccess/ansible-redhat-access-insights-client/README.md

     $ ansible-galaxy install redhataccess.redhat-access-insights-client
     ```

-1. Copy the Example Playbook to a file named 'install-insights.yml'.
+1. Copy the Example Playbook above to a file named 'install-insights.yml'.

 1. Run the command, replacing 'myhost.example.com' with the name of the
    system where you want to install the insights client.